 How many books per season do you publish?

 We normally do about six books per year, either at the beginning of the year, and for Christmas at the end.
 We tend to launch a lot of them at Comic Con.
-For example, we are we are showing the Ozzy Osbourne: The Official Coloring Book, which we're very, very proud of and was a lot of fun to do because they have a great sense of humor.
+For example, this year we launched Ozzy Osbourne: The Official Coloring Book, which we're very, very proud of and was a lot of fun to do because they have a great sense of humor.
 We tend to gravitate towards bands that have a sense of humor.
 Yeah, we don't tend to work with overly way too serious bands because I guess we're not very serious people.

 The "fan" in Fantoons I think really stands out.
 What's on the docket for Fantoons in the immediate future?

-I wrote the official Henry Manzini graphic novel, The Extraordinary Life of Henry Mancini.
+I wrote the official Henry Mancini graphic novel, The Extraordinary Life of Henry Mancini.
 We have the next volume in the Women in Jazz series, Ella Fitzgerald.
-We’re going to start telling stories about film composers.
+We’re going to continue telling stories about film composers.
 We know their melodies.
 We know everything about what they put out, but we know nothing about their lives.
-Next year, were we're launching a new imprint for bilingual books, starting with children’s books, and later adults as well.
+Next year, were we're launching a new imprint for bilingual books called Ja-Ha, starting with children’s books, and later adults as well.
 We have the show we’re pitching with CAA called Ana and Robbie.
 And there's a big project that we are doing with Rush that I cannot talk about yet.